Choosing the right home care provider

 - your mental capacity and whether you are able to make decisions about your care

-- whether anyone else has a legal role to make decisions on your behalf, because they hold Power of Attorney, for example
+- who else is involved in supporting you and does anyone else have authority to make decisions on your behalf, for example, if they hold Power of Attorney

 - whether you pose a risk to yourself or others by living at home